zhiburt/tabled/README.md

 The `Tabled` macro available when `derive` feature in turned on.
 And it is by default.

+Most of the default types implement the corresponding traits too.

 ### Override a column name